 Stronger these connections are, better the quality of your life is.
 More life energy means more power to you.
 More success, more happiness, more joy and contentment and more magnetism to you.

-You become a magnet which attracts only positive into life, cause the divine is guiding you now, protecting you, it is serving you with inexhaustible energy.
+You become a magnet that attracts only positive into life, cause the divine is guiding you now, protecting you, it is serving you with inexhaustible energy.